Saturday, June 20, 2009

 Wow, I thought to myself.
 This is her.
 This is my character!

 I gave her the painting.
 She left smiling.
-I saw her get into the old brown van that appeared to have traveled many miles.
+I saw her get into a brown van that appeared to have traveled many miles.
 She was showing her painting to her mother and her little sister who began waving to me through the window.

 The van drove off.